-This Vegan Butterfly pea flower latte is my favorite way to start the day.
+This Vegan Butterfly pea flower tea latte is my favorite way to start the day.
 It’s a beautiful bright blue and has a lovely floral yet earthy taste that you can't get from any other tea.
-I first saw this drink on Instagram and I have been wanting to make it ever since!
+I first saw this drink on Instagram and I had been wanting to make it ever since!

 Jump to: